microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_mssql_mi_terraform/_index.md

 ## Deploy a SQL Managed Instance on EKS using Terraform

-The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services with SQL Managed Instance on an [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster using [Terraform](https://www.terraform.io/).
+The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services with SQL Managed Instance on an [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster using [Terraform](https://www.terraform.io/).

 By the end of this guide, you will have an EKS cluster deployed with an Azure Arc Data Controller running a SQL Managed Instance, and a Microsoft Windows Server 2019 (Datacenter) AWS EC2 instance VM, installed and pre-configured with all the required tools needed to work with Azure Arc Data Services: